Metalab/More-Than-A-Rocket-Silo/chapters/2_the_cellar_dungeon.md

 Nuri heard that there is a cellar full of useful stuff below the Metalab.
 But to get there she needs the cellar key.
 In the Whateverlab she finds the key cabinet.
 The cabinet has a dispenser with a code lock. the code lock has six digits and accepts only hexadecimal input.
 If she enters the right code she gets the corresponding key.
 Right below the cabinet is a hint:
-    The key for the cellar has the color of a caffienated drink. -> c0ffee The key for the hackersurprise has the color of ten years -> decade The key for the weather station has the color of a bad ass. -> bada55 The key for the nuclear reactor room has the color of a fossile fuel -> d1e5e1
+    The key for the cellar has the color of a caffienated drink. -> c0ffee The key for the hackersurprise has the color of ten years -> decade The key for the weather station has the color of bad ass. -> bada55 The key for the nuclear reactor room has the color of a fossile fuel -> d1e5e1

 ------------------